loftwah/tech-101/terraform/README.md

 ## Get Started

 What are you waiting for?
 Jump right into the [drills](drills/README.md) and start learning Terraform!
+Or you could read the [intro](intro.md) to learn more about Terraform.

 ## Course Resources